flyingrhinonz/nccm/README.md

 `Filter` textbox:
 Type any filter text here.
+Filtering occurs by searching text present in all visible columns (does not search in any of the non-visble settings you made in nccm.yml for example identity or customargs).
 Accepts any printable character and space.
 Text is forced to lowercase, and the resulting filtering is case insensitive.